yangfangs/physpetools/docs/docs/tutorial.md

 .....
 ```

-* Drop `range_color_by_phylum.txt` to you iTol account and view the phylogenetic tree.

 ![191_species_rna_full_color](img/191_species_pro_full_name_color.png)

-### Auto build tree-of-life by SSU rRNA
+### Reconstruct the tree-of-life by the SSU rRNA method

-* **Concept**
+**Concept**

 ![physpe_concept_hcp](img/physpe_concept_rna.png)

-PhySpeTree provided auto reconstruct phylogenetic tree by SSU rRNA method, the concept of this method was aligned organisms SSU rRNA sequence and then reconstruct
+PhySpeTree provides `--srna` option to reconstruct species trees by the SSU rRNA method.
+The concept of this method is to align SSU rRNA sequences and then reconstruct the specie tree.
-phylogenetic tree.

-####  1.Prepare organism names list, 191 organisms names list [download][1]
+####  1. Prepare input species

 ```bash